antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 - **Plan First**: Ask the LLM first for a plan of any changes he wants to propose, this makes him reason and think about his approach and would give you a more qualitive output.
 - **Context Degradation**: As context accumulates, LLM performance typically degrades.
 Start a new session when output quality drops.
 Summarize relevant details from prior sessions before continuing.
 - **Context Formatting**: Clearly delineate input using appropriate markers (`triple backticks`, XML-style tags, etc.), tailored to the LLM’s parsing preferences.
-- **Supply Relevant Context**: If you want to create something specific, give him one or more examples of the desired result.
+- **Supply Examples**: If you want to create something specific, give him one or more examples of the desired result.
+- **Avoid Negation**: LLMs exhibit a tendency to overlook or misinterpret negative instructions.
+See more at this blog: [LLMs Don't Understand Negation](https://hackernoon.com/llms-dont-understand-negation).

 ## LLM Use Cases in Development